-If an imminent peril indicator is present in the received MCPTT ad hoc group call request, the MCPTT ad hoc group is considered to be in the in-progress imminent peril state until this ad hoc group call is terminated.
+If an imminent peril indicator is present in the received ad hoc group call request, the MCPTT ad hoc group is considered to be in the in-progress imminent peril state until this ad hoc group call is terminated.

-If the MC service users' information received in step 1 does not contain an ad hoc group ID from an ad hoc group emergency alert, the MCPTT server forms the ad hoc group by using MCPTT users' information received in step 1, determines the preconfigured group to be used for the configuration of the ad hoc group and assigns a MC service group ID for the newly formed ad hoc group.
-If no MC service ad hoc group ID was included in the ad hoc group call request of step 1, or if the provided MC service ad hoc group ID is not accepted by the MC service server, the MCPTT server assigns a MCPTT group ID for the newly formed ad hoc group.
+If the ad hoc group call request received in step 1 does not contain an MCPTT ad hoc group ID from an ad hoc group emergency alert, the MCPTT server forms the ad hoc group by using information received in step 1, determines the preconfigured group to be used for the configuration of the ad hoc group call.
+If no MCPTT ad hoc group ID was included in the ad hoc group call request in step 1, or if the provided MCPTT ad hoc group ID is not accepted by the MCPTT server, the MCPTT server assigns a MCPTT ad hoc group ID for the newly formed ad hoc group call.

-The MCPTT server considers the ad hoc group call participants as implicitly affiliated to the ad hoc group.
+The MCPTT server considers the ad hoc group call participants as implicitly affiliated to the ad hoc group call.

 3. The MCPTT server shall send the ad hoc group call request return message to MCPTT client 1 containing the below:

 i.
-The MCPTT ad hoc group ID either generated by the MCPTT server or provided by the MCPTT client 1 if the ad hoc group ID is from an ad hoc group emergency alert (only included when the ad hoc group call is authorized);
+The MCPTT ad hoc group ID either generated by the MCPTT server or provided by the MCPTT client 1 if the MCPTT ad hoc group ID is from an ad hoc group emergency alert (only included when the ad hoc group call is authorized);

 ii.
-The group ID of the pre-configured group to be used for the ad hoc group call (only included when the ad hoc group call is authorized); and
+The MCPTT group ID of the pre-configured group to be used for the ad hoc group call (only included when the ad hoc group call is authorized); and

 iii.
 Result of whether the ad hoc group call is authorized or not.